Tolt Dam Early Warning System

 Federal Signal has said that one of their employees failed to follow procedures by not turning off siren communications while performing the planned work.
 Federal Signal has apologized to SPU and asked us to convey their apology to the Carnation community.

 As part of our investigation, SPU is asking anyone in the Carnation area who heard the unplanned siren on the morning of March 27 to contact us so we can gather some information.
-Please share what you heard: (206) 494-5986 or tews.info@seattle.gov, or take a short survey.
+Please share what you heard: (206) 494-5986 or tews.info@seattle.gov.

 The Tolt Dam remains safe.
 SPU monitors it 24/7, 365 days a year and following the March 27 unplanned sounding, we have increased daily inspections.
 Our robust dam safety program includes daily visual inspections and instrument readings by operators, dam safety quarterly inspections, federal annual inspections, and independent consultant inspections every 5 years.